 Jump to:

-The Moroccan kitchen is known for its various tagine recipes and simplicity without compromising the flavor.
-The cooking time and the effort to cook a meal are usually minimal.
-In the authentic meatball recipe, you add the formed meatballs in the tomato sauce to cook.
-However, from my experience, shallow frying meatballs keep them juicy and tender from the inside and maintain a beautiful shape.
-If you love Moroccan dishes, try my Moroccan Couscous with lamb shank.
+The Moroccan kitchen is known for its various tagine recipes and simplicity without compromising flavor.
+Cooking time and effort are usually minimal.
+In the authentic meatball recipe, you add the formed meatballs to the tomato sauce to cook.

-🥘 INGREDIENTS YOU'LL NEED FOR MOROCCAN MEATBALLS
+WHY YOU'LL LOVE MOROCCAN MEATBALLS

-Tomatoes – Fresh tomatoes bring out a unique flavor; you can finely chop them or grate them for this recipe.
+- Tomatoes: Fresh tomatoes bring out a unique flavor; you can finely chop them or grate them for this recipe.

-Warm spices – Black pepper, cumin, and paprika complement this recipe.
+- Warm spices: Black pepper, cumin, and paprika complement this recipe.

-Olive oil – I firmly believe that frying onions in olive oil adds more flavor and a hint of sweetness to a dish, and Moroccans love olives and olive oil.
+- Olive oil: I firmly believe that frying onions in olive oil adds more flavor and a hint of sweetness to a dish, and Moroccans love olives and olive oil.

 🔪 HOW TO MAKE MOROCCAN MEATBALLS